Construction Union Wage Rate Index

 Data sources and methodology

-The universe consists of all construction unions for all trades across Canada.
+The universe consists of the hourly wage rate of a unionized journeyman for all construction unions for all trades engaged in industrial, commercial and institutional construction projects across Canada.

 This is a sample survey with a longitudinal design.

 While there exist many constructions trade categories, only 16 trades are actually tracked over time.
 These 16 trade groups are chosen on the basis of their high importance to the construction industry.
 For each trade group, a census is taken, as one trade group in a province is represented by one union.

 Data are collected from other Statistics Canada surveys and/or other sources.

 There is no questionnaire for the Construction Union Wage Rate Index.
 The data are obtained from the wage rates and supplements information contained in the collective agreements that have been signed and are in place in the various jurisdictions.

 Data collected for this survey are obtained either from Excel files or copies of the collective agreements received by emails from the respondents, or from collective agreements that we find ourselves on the websites of various construction or labour relations associations of each province.